leohermansson/NBA-GOATS-Image-Classification/README.md

 Utilize a GPU to significantly speed up training time.

+Create a neural network specialized for image classification.

+Compare my model with a pre-trained model.

 Compare true vs. predicted results to evaluate model performance.

 Work with AI tools (mainly Claude) to assist with debugging and implementation — while always verifying the AI-generated code before using it.